MelkhiorVintageComputing/VintageBusFPGA_Common/README.md

 * goblin_accel.py: acceleration engine for the 'Goblin' framebuffer.
 Basically a custom VexRiscv core (VexRiscv_GoblinAccel_NuBus.v or VexRiscv_GoblinAccel_SBus.v) and some firmware (the blit_goblin*.* files).

-* cdc_wb.py: a custom wrapper around (https://github.com/alexforencich/verilog-wishbone/blob/master/rtl/wb_async_reg.v)[alexforencich's wb_async_reg.v], a Wishbone DCD component.
+* cdc_wb.py: a custom wrapper around [alexforencich's wb_async_reg.v](https://github.com/alexforencich/verilog-wishbone/blob/master/rtl/wb_async_reg.v), a Wishbone DCD component.
 Feature a customizable time-out to avoir the fast side overloading the slow side (a bit hackish but it works for my use case).

 * fpga_blk_dma.py: a block DMA between a LIteSDRAM port and a set of FIFOs.
 Used to create burst (SBus) or block (NUbus) accesses from the device to the host memory.
 Used by RAM-based "disks".